 To learn more, check out What Can I Do with a Criminal Justice or Law Degree?

 You can also take a look at any of the following ranking lists to start on your path to a degree:

-- The 25 Most Affordable Online Bachelor’s Degrees in Criminal Justice Studies
+- Most Affordable Bachelor’s in Criminal Justice Programs

 - Criminal Justice Degrees and 30 Notable Online Programs

 Health Care & Medicine

 A healthcare administration degree provides leadership, organizational, and technical skills with specific application to health systems, including physician’s offices, hospitals, urgent care facilities, and virtual networks.

 Medicine is one of the great blessings of civilization.
 If you step on a rusty nail, you get yourself to the hospital right away for a tetanus shot.
 It might not be so easy when the collapse of civilization results in medicine scarcity, or when there’s no gas to put in your car so that you can drive to the hospital.
 Or when the hospital has ceased operation in the absence of a functioning electrical grid, subsequently becoming a tribal compound for one of countless separatist militias now roaming your county.